EDRN/eke.biomarker/eke/biomarker/README.txt

     'testscheme://localhost/biomarkers/a'
     >>> f.bmoDataSource
     'testscheme://localhost/biomarkerorgans/a'
+    >>> f.disclaimer
+    'You are legally obligated to not use these biomarkers.'

 Biomarker Folders hold biomarkers as well as other Biomarker Folders.
 We'll test adding biomarkers below, but let's make sure there's a link to created